 Valentine’s Day is just a few days away!
 I usually don’t make too much of big deal about it, but I do like to have a nice dinner to celebrate.
 Because restaurants can be overpriced and crowded, Dennis and I rarely go out to dinner.
-In past years when the holiday has fallen on a weekend, we’ve trekked into New York City to see a matinee and get lunch at a nice vegan restaurant.
+In past years when the holiday has fallen on a weekend, we’ve trekked into New York City.
+We like to to see a matinee and get lunch at a nice vegan restaurant.
 We’ve found that the restaurants are usually pretty bare at lunchtime, as most people will be dinning out for dinner.

 When Valentine’s Day falls on a weeknight, I like to make a nice dinner.
-I start the meal with an appetizer, and I serve the main course with a salad and a little something for dessert.
+I start the meal with an appetizer.
+Then I serve the main course with a salad and a little something for dessert.
 I don’t want heavy sweets after having a big meal, so I usually make truffles or mini cheesecakes.

 Whether you have lots of time to prepare a meal or just a few minutes to cook dinner after work, these vegan date night recipes are perfect for Valentine’s Day, Galentine’s Day, or an evening with Netflix!

 Vegan Date Night Recipes